will83j/A-Modular-Fusion-Neural-Network-to-Predict-Multi-Metal-Binding-Sites-in-Protein-Sequences/README.md

 pip install tensorflow pandas numpy scikit-learn
 ```

 For GPU acceleration, install a TensorFlow build compatible with your CUDA/cuDNN environment.
+For loading the pretrained models, use a TensorFlow/Keras environment compatible with the training environment.

 ## Dataset